-ATTENDANCE: The first absence will not affect the attendance grade.
+ATTENDANCE: The first TWO absences will not affect the attendance grade.
+The reason for the absence does not matter.
 Regardless of excuse or circumstance, illness or adversity, however, the student is NOT excused from any assignment or points missed during that absence.
-After the first absence, 2 points are deducted for each unexcused absence.
 Showing up to class and participating is the most crucial aspect of getting an A in this course.
 Being 10 minutes late will count as a tardy.
 3 tardies will equal one absence.
 An excused absence means the student must have the absence verified and signed off by Student Life.